Bhimbetka rock shelters: Rock art and paintings

 One rock, popularly referred to as "Zoo Rock", depicts elephants, barasingha (swamp deer), bison and deer.
 Paintings on another rock show a peacock, a snake, a deer and the sun.
 On another rock, two elephants with tusks are painted.
 Hunting scenes with hunters carrying bows, arrows, swords, and shields also find their place in the community of these pre-historic paintings.
 In one of the caves, a bison is shown in pursuit of a hunter while his two companions appear to stand helplessly nearby; in another, some horsemen are seen, along with archers.
 In one painting, a large wild bovine (possibly a gaur or bison) is seen.

 Yashodhar Mathpal has conducted a very careful study of the various animals depicted in these rock shelters.
 He has identified sloth bear, wolf, hyaena, rhinoceros, wild cattle, deer, antelopes, hare, monkeys, anteater, rats, fish, turtle, peafowl, some birds without any details among the wild animals and a domesticated dog.
 Deer and antelope are amongst the most numerous of the wild animals depicted.
 The pictures include groups of hunters; one such group is depicted as running away from a rhinoceros.
 Other groups are engaged in hunting deer, antelopes and other prey.
 Spear and bow and arrow are the main weapons of hunt; fish and turtle are being caught in a net, and rats are being driven out of their burrows to be caught.
 The paintings are classified largely in two groups, one as depictions of hunters and food gatherers, and in others as fighters, riding on horses and elephant carrying metal weapons.
 The first group of paintings date to prehistoric times while second one dates to historic times.
 Most of the paintings from the historic period depict battles between rulers carrying swords, spears, bows and arrows.

-In one of the desolate rock shelters, the painting of a man holding a trident-like staff and dancing has been nicknamed "Nataraj" by archaeologist V. S. Wakankar.
+In one of the desolate rock shelters, the painting of a man holding a trident-like staff and dancing has been nicknamed "Nataraja" by archaeologist V. S. Wakankar.
 It is estimated that paintings in at least 100 rock shelters might have eroded away.